 - Obtain a Rio Hondo College ID number. (this may take up to two weeks)

 - It is recommended that students be able to read and comprehend textbooks written at the college level and be able to satisfactorily write a basic paragraph.
 Click here for catalog information

 - Complete Biology 125 (Human Anatomy) with a grade of C or better

-Please submit your completed application to the Health Science and Nursing office.
-(S206)
+Please submit your completed application via the on-line application link.

 Application and Selection Process

 Follow these steps to ensure you have completed the application process thoroughly and accurately.
 Read the entire checklist to ensure completed process.

 - Apply to Rio Hondo College to obtain Student Identification Number (ID).
 (NOTE: Applying online to Rio Hondo College serves as admission to the college, not as admission to the Orthopedic Technologist Program.)

 - Submit Official Transcripts to Admissions and Records.
 All transcripts must be sent directly to Admissions and will ONLY be accepted when sent by colleges or educational institutions.
 (Contact Admission & Records to ensure receipt of your transcripts: 562-908-3415).

 Rio Hondo College Admissions and Records address: